-The Jamaican PPP Policy sets out the principles that should guide decision-making by MDAs which are considering utilising PPPs to improve infrastructure and the delivery of public services.
+The Jamaican PPP Policy sets out the principles that should guide decision-making by Ministries, Departments and Agencies (MDAs), which are considering using PPPs to improve infrastructure and the delivery of public services.

-The PPP Policy seeks to define PPPs, highlight how they can assist in economic development, outline the PPP selection process, and identify roles and responsibilities in managing PPPs.
-In providing a comprehensive framework for PPPs, the Jamaican Government aims to standardise how PPPs are implemented, attract private investment, increase productivity and limit fiscal exposure while providing public services and infrastructure projects.
+The PPP Policy seeks to define PPPs, highlight how they can assist in economic development, outline the PPP selection process, and identify roles and responsibilities within the Jamaican Government for managing PPPs.
+In providing a comprehensive PPP framework, the Jamaican Government aims to standardise how PPPs are implemented, attract private investment, increase productivity, and limit fiscal exposure while providing public services and infrastructure projects.